 What are the symptoms of Shoulder Impingement Syndrome?

-The symptoms for this condition include, pain, swelling, weakness and loss of movement, (often made worse by over head arm movements).
-Pain may be acute due to injury, or gradually become worse due to an osteoarthritic spur.
+The symptoms of this condition include pain, swelling, weakness and loss of movement, often made worse by overhead arm movements.
+Pain may be acute due to injury or gradually become worse due to an osteoarthritic spur.
 Swimmers, basketball and tennis players are vulnerable to this condition at any age.
 Pain may still be felt when the arm is not being used and it may be difficult to find a comfortable sleeping position.

-What is the treatment for Shoulder Shoulder Impingement Syndrome?
+What is the treatment for Shoulder Impingement Syndrome?

 If the treatments listed above do not solve the problem, orthopaedic shoulder specialists at the Gelenk Klinik may recommend surgery to create space in the shoulder joint.
 The surgery is usually performed arthroscopically and may involve removing the structure which is causing the compression and widening the subacromial space.